 The internet has opened up many opportunities for young people to gain access to enormous amounts of content.
 This content can be educational, informative and fun.
-Unfortunately it has exposed young people to graphic imagery and adult material that would have been harder to stumble across in a pre-internet era.
+Unfortunately, it has exposed young people to graphic imagery, adult material and objectionable content that would have been harder to stumble across in a pre-internet era.

 Nobody’s immune from seeing sexual content online – whether they want to or not.
 Some sexual material is legal to look at if you’re over a certain age while other sexual content is illegal for anyone to view.

 In New Zealand, sexual content is defined as either ‘objectionable’ or ‘restricted’ material under the Films, Videos and Publications Classification Act 1993.

 What is classified as ‘age-restricted’ and what is ‘objectionable’ content?